 Cigarette Smoking Facts

 Cigarette smoking is the number one cause of preventable deaths in the modern world.
 In America alone, it is the cause of 440,000 deaths per year.
-Every day, 3,000 people have their first cigarette; most of them are 16 and under.
+Every day, 3,000 people have their first cigarette; most of them are under 17 years old.
 Eighty percent of those who die of lung cancer had smoked in their lifetime.
-Thirty percent of people who die of any type of cancer had also smoked sometime in their lifetime.
+Thirty percent of people who die of cancer had also smoked sometime in their lifetime.
 What makes cigarettes so deadly?

 Do You Smoke?